minhtr05/obsidian/SSH Auth.md

-SSH Auth oly good when not on the school network, if on s
+SSH Auth oly good when not on the school network, if on school network use https authetication which uses the personal token.